 There are more Medicare options in 2016 than ever before, including Washington Medicare Advantage plans.
 If you choose to enroll, you will be exchanging your Original Medicare benefits for private health insurance that helps you reduce your out-of-pocket expenses.

 Plans vary from county to county.
 Availability depends on healthcare networks in your area that are necessary to support HMO and/or PPO managed care.
 Click on your county to get started.

 Most Washington seniors qualify to join a Medicare Advantage plan.
-If you have End-Stage Renal Disease (ESRD), you will likely need to stay on Original Medicare.
+Certain diseases, most notably End-Stage Renal Disease (ESRD), may disqualify you from enrollment.

 If you are worried that an HMO or PPO plan will try to limit your care, Medicare Advantage is not the only way to get full coverage.
-You also have the option to hold on to your Original Medicare PFFS benefits and upgrade your coverage with Washington Medicare Supplement Insurance and a Washington Medicare Part D Plan (for help with your prescription drugs).
+For a little more each month you can have the best care available and lower your out-of-pocket expenses.
+Savvy seniors hold on to their Original Medicare and get the additional coverage they need with a Washington Medicare Part D Plan (prescriptions) and Washington Medicare Supplement Insurance.

 If you are not aware of the benefits of a Medicare Supplement, and how it pays the big medical bills from an extended illness or hospital stay, visit our Washington Medigap Plans page.
 All Medicare Supplements are standardized and regulated.
 That means you can go with the lowest cost policy and get all of the same benefits.

 The private health insurance data we publish is received from public data files provided by the U.S. federal government.
 We make every attempt to keep our databases up-to-date.
 In spite of this, we simply cannot ensure the exactness of the details.
 Only a licensed health insurance agent can give you a binding quote.

 For additional, helpful information, visit CMS on the web at http://cms.gov.
 This page is maintained by David Bynon and was last updated on .